openpracticelibrary/openpracticelibrary/src/pages/practice/systemic-consensing.md

   4. **Evaluation Phase.**

      > Finally, the points awarded by the participants are added together for each proposed solution.
 The lowest score solution has the least resistance in the group and is therefore closest to consensus.
-     >
-     >
   5. **Iterations**

-     >For more complex scenarios, steps 2-4 get repeated until a solution has been found that has a reasonably low resistance score.
+     > For more complex scenarios, steps 2-4 get repeated until a solution has been found that has a reasonably low resistance score.
-  The moderator needs to ask on a process level what the group thinks should be done with the results and then iterate.
+     > The moderator needs to ask on a process level what the group thinks should be done with the results and then iterate.

   ### Additional hints

-  When collecting the options it is mandatory, to add a so called **zero option** which is context specific.
+  When collecting the options it is mandatory, to add a so called **default option** which is context specific.
 It is normally phrased as "leave everything as it is", "let's decide next time", ...

   The zero option can be considered as "limit of reasonability“.
 No proposal has a chance of being accepted by the group, if the rank of the zero option is lower than all others as it meant a deterioration for the group.